 - The Bible and Qur’an verses above present Jesus as MORE than JUST a prophet.
 He is revealed as unique, special, and one of kind!
 There is no one who walked the earth His equal!

-The Bible also speaks of Jesus in the followings ways:
+The Bible speaks of Jesus in the following ways:

 - The Word became flesh -John 1:14